semantic-flow/sflo-dendron-notes/sflow.concept.mesh.resource-facet.dataset.user.md

 **User datasets** are datasets primarily created and maintained by users.

-Like all [[sflow.concept.mesh.resource-type.user]], they represent the substance of the mesh: domain knowledge rather than system knowledge
+Like all [[sflow.concept.mesh.resource-facet.user]], they represent the substance of the mesh: domain knowledge rather than system knowledge

 ## Kinds of User Datasets